 top of page

-WHAT IS A NEIGHBORHOOD GREENWAY?
+WHAT IS A GREENWAY NETWORK?

 Neighborhood Greenways are residential streets, close to main roads, with relatively low vehicle volumes and speeds, that help increase the comfort and safety for people who bike and walk.
 In an effort to build upon existing opportunities for biking and walking and "close the gaps" in the commuter trail, neighborhood sidewalk, and on-street bike systems, the City of Missoula mapped out a city-wide Greenway system.
 The next step is to invest in updating the design of the streets to make them safer and more comfortable for people of all ages and abilities to use.

-DESIGN ELEMENTS
+DESIGN

 Safer Crossings